 There are about as many different ways to knap as there are flintknappers.
 Some knappers use only tools made out of stone or bone to fashion their points.
 Others use copper covered, lead weighted billets they call “boppers” to hammer on their stone.
 Lapidary knappers use rock saws and heavy duty grinders to preshape their pieces prior to removing flakes.

 Regular admission is charged for the visiting public.
 Call 205-371-8732 for more information.

-Are you interested in learning to knap or setting up a booth?
+Are you interested in setting up a craft booth or learning how to knap?
 Click on the link below for more information: